wp-plugins/audio-and-video-player/readme.txt

 * Separates the skins from the kernel of player.
 * Corrects the controls depending of size of the media player.
 * Corrects an issue with the m4a files extension.

+= 1.0.2 =

+* Displays the shortcodes in the players settings, to allow copy the shortcode, and paste it in the content editor of pages.

+== Upgrade Notice ==

+= 1.0.2 =

+* Displays the shortcodes in the players settings, to allow copy the shortcode, and paste it in the content editor of pages.

+Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
+Contact us if you need further information: http://www.tsplayer.com/support